RnkSngh/trikona/docs/README.md

 ## Acknowledgements

 This project was started during my Summer 2 '23 batch at the [Recurse Center](https://www.recurse.com).
-Thank you to everyone in the community for providing a supportive and encouraging space.
+Thank you to everyone in the community for providing a supportive and encouraging space for such a diverse collection of programmers.